 - Category 4 – Heavy frost, all surfaces frozen

 - This way conditions can be discussed and decisions made between colleagues having an agreed understanding of the conditions, even if they are not present.
 Maintenance programming can also be scheduled in accordance to categories

-- Enforcement policy – If the parking area is enforced by either an in-house team or a third party enforcement company, have in place an agreed set of principles to account for the weather conditions.
+- Enforcement policy – If the parking area is enforced by either an in-house team or a third-party enforcement company, then have in place an agreed set of principles to account for the weather conditions.
 You may wish to suspend such enforcement activities or to limit them to parking contraventions that cause health and safety issues.
 Either way make sure this is communicated to the relevant parties

 - Snow clearance – When clearing snow or ice from parking areas, consideration should also be given to ensuring signage is visible, pay machines and barriers are in operation and footpaths are also cleared